 Admittedly, I first checked into Stargirl out of curiosity and didn’t expect much from this production linked to Greg Berlanti and his Arrowverse.
 After all, the Arrowverse, while the shows were amusing at first, the approach of making all the shows into tongue-in-cheek camp dramas that attempted to be grim and gritty at the same time soon lost its appeal.
-These series soon became exposed as the poor examples of what could get done with comics-based TV series in contrast to the Marvel-based shows such as Daredevil, Jessica Jones, and Luke Cage.
-Stargirl, on the other hand, is a refreshing change of pace from anything done previously, including the Arriowverse.
+These series soon became exposed as poor examples of what could get done with comics-based TV series in contrast to the Marvel-based shows such as Daredevil, Jessica Jones, and Luke Cage.
+On the other hand, Stargirl is a refreshing change of pace from anything previously, including the Arriowverse.

 The cast is terrific and enjoyable for the most part, with everyone suitably evil and good in their roles.
 (Except for Solomon Grundy, who gets relegated to a CGI appearance.)
 Season one surprisingly ends with a few deaths, and I am looking forward to season two.
 Stargirl, the series doesn’t get presented as camp.
-Stargirl is old-fashioned fun in the manner of a Saturday matinee and very enjoyable stuff not made to get taken too seriously.
+Stargirl is old-fashioned fun in the manner of a Saturday matinee and delightful stuff not made to get taken too seriously.
 So if you are sitting down to watch this series, make yourself a root beer float and some popcorn and enjoy.